-We commenced our education service business in August 2003.
-We remained an offline, classroom-based education service provider until we transitioned to an exclusively online education model in 2014.
+The Group commenced education service business in August 2003.
+The Group remained an offline, classroom-based education service provider until the Group transitioned to an exclusively online education model in 2014.

-In September 2015, Studyvip Online Education International Limited, our current ultimate holding company, was incorporated under the laws of the Cayman Islands.
-In October 2017, Studyvip Online Education International Limited was renamed as Sunlands Online Education Group.
-In August 2018, Sunlands Online Education Group was renamed as Sunlands Technology Group.
+In September 2015, Sunlands Technology Group (formerly known as "Studyvip Online Education International Limited" and "Sunlands Online Education Group"), our current ultimate holding company, was incorporated under the laws of the Cayman Islands.
+It was renamed as Sunlands Online Education Group in October 2017, and further renamed as Sunlands Technology Group in August 2018.